reyemtm/agol-cache/README.md

 > [Exporting AGOL Feature Services](https://www.getbounds.com/blog/exporting-agol-feature-services/)
 Using NodeJS and Batches to Transform an ArcGIS Online Feature Service to GeoJSON

+### Version 0.3.0
+ - fixed an error where some features were downloaded twice
-**Version 0.3.0 fixed an error where some features were downloaded twice.
-It also adds the ability to add a prefix to the downloaded files.
+ - fixed an error where some features were not downloaded
+ - adds the ability to add a prefix to the downloaded files

 ```JavaScript
 const cache = require('agol-cache')